 - are developmentally disabled.

-Contact email@example.com if you like to have:
+Contact firstname.lastname@example.org if you would like to have:

 - An email notice sent to you when the monthly schedule is posted or updated.
 All email addresses are in the message BCC: field to protect anonymity;